HepLib/heplib.github.io/install.md

 Install Script
 ------
-The shell script [install.sh](install.sh) can be used in install the external libraries and **HepLib**, by typing the commands in the terminal:
+The shell script [install.sh](install.sh) can be used to install the external libraries and **HepLib**, by typing the commands in the terminal:
 ```bash
 wget https://heplib.github.io/install.sh
 chmod +x install.sh